Several grocery stores offer special shopping hours to seniors

 FRESNO, Calif.
-(KGPE) – Tuesday morning was a good day for elders to get the essentials as many local grocery stores had special hours specifically for them.
+(KSEE) – Tuesday morning was a good day for elders to get the essentials as many local grocery stores had special hours specifically for them.

 “Well it just maybe makes you feel like you are not out with as many people that may, not that old people don’t spread the germs but it’s just a precaution,” said shopper Carol Haun.